MorphyDK/pbs-postinstaller/README.md

 4: Click Next on Create a new LUN.

 5: Enter a LUN name, description, location, and size.
 Select Thin Provisioning, and check the Space reclamation box.
+You will need the IQN number later in the installation, so keep your Synology open .

 6: Click Next then click Done.